ppy/osu-wiki/news/2021-05-20-spring-fanart-contest-results.md

 And boy did they deliver.

 Over **120** talented creators stepped forth and threw their work into the ring, creating the terrible but wonderful agony for the rest of us that is choosing only **15** of them to vote.
-But now, the time for pain has passed, and we celebrate the talented finalists as voted for by you.
+But now, those painful times have passed, and we're ready to celebrate the talented finalists as chosen by all of you.

-Here's what you all voted for:
+Without further ado, here are the finalists:

 *Click any of the banners to be taken to a high-resolution version of the image!*